 Tsakos A., Bull C., Abercrombie Ll.
 And Thomassen E., “Miscellanea Epigraphica Nubica IV: A New Edition of the Wizz Codex with an English Translation”, Collectanea Christiana Orientalia 10 (2013), pp. 193-209.

 Tsakos A., “Religious Literacy in Greek from the Christian Monastery at Qasr el Wizz, Lower Nubia”, In: Sansaridou-Hendrickx T. and Hendrickx B. (eds.), Proceedings of the International Conference on Greco-African and Afro-Byzantine Studies at the University of Johannesburg (27 October-1 November 2014), Johannesburg 2016, pp. 220-230.

-Research on the pottery, clay and glass object from Qasr el-Wizz monastery
+Research on the pottery, clay and glass objects from the Qasr el-Wizz monastery

-The pottery was presented on the Nubiological Conference held by Achaeological Museum in Gdansk on 6th-8th of June 2014 (title in Polish: ‘Ceramika z Qasr el-Wizz na nowo odkryta, czyli słów kilka o zbiorach the Oriental Institute Museum, University of Chicago’) and primary works published in two articles:
+The pottery was presented on the Nubiological Conference held by the Archaeological Museum in Gdansk on 6th-8th of June 2014 (title in Polish: ‘Ceramika z Qasr el-Wizz na nowo odkryta, czyli słów kilka o zbiorach the Oriental Institute Museum, University of Chicago’) and primary works published in two articles:

 - A. Obłuski, K. Danys-Lasek, D. Zielińska, A. Tsakos, Qasr el-Wizz, w: B. B. Williams, L. Heidorn, Oriental Institute Nubian Expedition (OINE) Publication Project, Oriental Insitute Annual Report (2013-2014) (2014), p.
 119-127.